vefunder/protocol-research-review/articles/FluxFinance/Flux_ondo_report.md

 Source: [Tally - Ondo DAO profile](https://www.tally.xyz/gov/ondo-dao/proposals)

-### Centralization Risk
+### Custody Risk

 When assessing centralization risks, it's crucial to consider the underlying assets and infrastructure supporting the Ondo Finance ecosystem.
 OUSG is not directly backed by US Treasuries but by the SHV ETF, which tracks the ICE Short US Treasury Security Index.
-SHV is the[ iShares Short Treasury Bond ETF](https://www.ishares.com/us/products/239466/ishares-short-treasury-bond-etf) managed by Blackrock, with approximately $23 billion in assets and a 30-day average trading volume of $2,817,732.
+SHV is the [iShares Short Treasury Bond ETF](https://www.ishares.com/us/products/239466/ishares-short-treasury-bond-etf) managed by Blackrock, with approximately $23 billion in assets.

-Another aspect of centralization risk within the Ondo Finance platform is its reliance on centralized exchanges like Coinbase and Clear Street brokerage platform.
-This dependency on centralized service providers could expose the platform to additional risks from these institutions.
+Another aspect of centralization risk within the Ondo Finance platform is its reliance on centralized exchanges like Coinbase and the Clear Street brokerage platform.
+This dependency on centralized service providers could expose the platform to additional counterparty risks from these institutions and exposure to regulatory uncertainty.

 To address concerns about token backing and transparency, Ondo Finance leverages third-party service providers like NAV Consulting, a fund administration firm responsible for validating the fund's assets directly from its bank and custody accounts.
 Additionally, the fund undergoes an independent year-end audit by Richey May.
 While Ondo Finance manages the tokenization through its smart contracts, the fund administrator is responsible for maintaining off-chain records and providing monthly reports to investors.
 This process ensures that the token records and off-chain records are reconciled daily.